Competitor Guide

 Pricing

-Standard plans are around $20 to $30 per user per month.
+Standard plans run around $20 to $30 per user per month.
 Plus around $40 to $54.
-Pro around $65 to $90 per user.
+Pro around $65 to $90 per user with annual billing.
+View Help Scout pricing.

-8. Crisp - Best for all-in-one SMB chat
+8. Crisp - Best for All-In-One SMB Chat

-It is built for small businesses, agencies, and early-stage D2C brands that want broad channel coverage at a flat per-workspace price.
+It is built for small businesses, agencies, and early-stage D2C brands wanting broad channel coverage at a flat per-workspace price.
+Teams choose Crisp over Tidio for predictable per-workspace pricing rather than conversation-based billing that creates unpredictable overage costs during peak campaign periods.

 Key features